element36-io/hyperfridge-r0/docs/guest-hyperfridge.md

 because you would need the private keys of both parties.
 The EBICS protocol (Electronic Banking Internet Communication Standard) defines the key ceremony which has been used for many years.
 - **Privacy**: Financial data - like medical data - is prone to highest data security standards.
 Bank documents contain names and bank details of clients, which should not be leaked.
-With Zerko-Knowledge technology we are able generate proofs that. e.g. a client has sent a specific amount, without revealing the data.
+With Zero-Knowledge technology we are able generate proofs that, e.g. a client has sent a specific amount, without revealing the data.
 - **Low execution time**: Most banking backends still operate on a daily basis, thus generated proofs is not time critical.
 But banking is [moving rapidly towards instant payments][sepa-instant], means time of finality for transaction will be